osic/ref-impl/documents/osic-deploy.rst

       Make sure to set `COUNT` to the first usable address after deployment host and container.
 For example, if you use .2 and .3 for deployment and container, start with .4 controller1.
+Update password to match your iLo password.
       Make sure to change ``host-ip,host-netmask,host-gateway`` in the script (172.22.0.$COUNT,255.255.252.0,172.22.0.1) to match your PXE network
      configurations.
 If you later discover that you have configured the wrong